AlexMabry/grafana.org/content/blog/2019-03-29-timeshift-ep83.md

 <hr />

 #### From the Blogosphere
-[**Everything You Need to Know About the OSS Licensing War, Part 2.**](https://grafana.com/blog/2019/03/28/everything-you-need-to-know-about-the-oss-licensing-war-part-2./?utm_source=blog&utm_campaign=timeshift_83): Part 2 in our OSS licensing war series picks up where we left off: In 2015, AWS had taken the Elasticsearch software and launched their own cloud offering, and Elastic N.V. doubled down on an 'open core strategy.'
+[**Everything You Need to Know About the OSS Licensing War, Part 2.**](https://grafana.com/blog/2019/03/28/everything-you-need-to-know-about-the-oss-licensing-war-part-2./?utm_source=blog&utm_campaign=timeshift_83): Part 2 of our OSS licensing war series picks up where we left off: In 2015, AWS had taken the Elasticsearch software and launched their own cloud offering, and Elastic N.V. doubled down on an 'open core strategy.'

 [**Grafana Logging using Loki**](https://blog.giantswarm.io/grafana-logging-using-loki/): Julien dives into Loki, its architecture, configuration, and some various use-cases.